How to implement an apprenticeship in your church

 Step 1.
 Gain an understanding of MTS Apprenticeships

-If you don't think you've got a good grasp on what an MTS Apprenticeship is, please visit the Information About MTS Apprenticeships page, which provides links to the following information:
+If you don’t think you’ve got a good grasp on what an MTS Apprenticeship is, please look through the following information:

 - Brief description of an MTS Apprenticeship and the biblical concepts under-pinning them

 - Description of the benefits of doing an MTS Apprenticeship and who should consider doing one

 - MTS offers a variety of Apprenticeship Pathways – understand what is available

 - There number of options available to financially support an MTS Apprenticeship – – understand the available options